Redmi K40 Gaming Edition tipped to land as Poco F3 GT in India

-New Delhi, May 28 (IANS) Chinese smartphone brand POCO's upcoming smartphone F3 GT is likely to release in India as a rebadged Redmi K40 Gaming Edition.
+New Delhi: Chinese smartphone brand POCO's upcoming smartphone F3 GT is likely to release in India as a rebadged Redmi K40 Gaming Edition.

 In a new 30-second reel posted to Twitter, the brand teased the Poco F3 GT's gaming triggers.
 It also confirms the use of MediaTek's Dimensity 1200 SoC.